0x00000dab/2021-DiceCTF/web-babier-csp/README.md

 ![Name query param XSS](name-query-xss.png)

 Key element is `<script nonce=${NONCE}>`.
-This is to ensure the script code is not introduced by some malicious third party.
-However this code is hard coded, which allows us to inject malicious script through the name query param.
+This ensures no script tags can not introduced by some malicious third party.
+However, as this is hard coded, it allows us to inject malicious script tag as long as we use the same `nonce` value.

 We can now submit the following script to the Admin bot: